Cindy Nemser

-Cindy Heller Nemser (March 26, 1937 – January 26, 2021) was an American art historian and writer.
+Cindy Heller Nemser (born Cecile Heller, March 26, 1937 – January 26, 2021) was an American art historian and writer.
 Founder and editor of the Feminist Art Journal, she was an activist and prominent figure in the feminist art movement and was best known for her writing on the work of women artists such as Eva Hesse, Alice Neel, and Louise Nevelson.

 Early life

 Nemser was born Cecile Heller in Brooklyn, New York, the daughter of William Heller and Helen (Nelson) Heller.
 After attending Midwood High School, she earned a B.A. in Education and—while teaching elementary school—an M.A. in English and American Literature from Brooklyn College.
 She then enrolled at the Institute of Fine Arts at New York University, where she received her M.A. in Art History in 1966.
 While at the Institute, Nemser wrote exhibition reviews for Arts Magazine alongside her studies.
 In 1956, she married Charles S. Nemser.